Industrial Facility Decommissioning

 Preparing equipment for safe removal

-Work is completed with consideration for residual contents and surrounding conditions.
+Work is completed with consideration for residual contents, pressurized components, and surrounding site conditions to uphold safety compliance.

 Disposal

-Materials removed during decommissioning are processed based on type and condition to ensure proper handling and final disposal.
+Materials removed during decommissioning are processed according to their specifications for proper handling and final disposal.

 Equipment and materials are separated during removal